nmasse-itix/OpenShift-Examples/Docker-Builds/README.md

 - _Oh !
 The `target-app:latest` image changed !_
 - _So, I need to trigger a new deployment of the `target-app`_

-And finally, your target app is deployed automatically on the new tomcat image.
+And finally, your target app is deployed automatically based on the new tomcat image.

 ## Commit your Dockerfile to a GIT repository